-You can expect to see four species of penguin (gentoo, Magellanic, king and rockhopper, with macaroni as a potential bonus) with ease at extremely close quarters with six metres being the recommended distance.
-But in reality if you sit still, rockhopper penguins will come much closer to you than that, so bring your wide-angle lens!
+You can expect to see five species of penguin (gentoo, Magellanic, king and rockhopper, with Macaroni as a bonus) with ease at extremely close quarters with six metres being the recommended distance.
+But in reality if you sit still, penguins will come much closer to you than that, so bring your wide-angle lens!
 Other birds that are unusual include the two endemic species – Cobb’s wren and the Falkland steamer duck (called Logger locally), but there are an additional 12 sub-species of birds unique to the Falklands.

 You are guaranteed safe but close views of both sea lions and elephant seals, and if you are lucky you may see both Commerson’s and Peale’s dolphins and even Sei whales and orcas.
-On Weddell Island you may get close views of the (introduced) Patagonian fox.
+On Saunders Island and West Point Island (accessed from Carcass) you will also enjoyed close and breath-taking views of the magnificent black-browed albatrosses.

-Group size is only 6.
-Cost £5,750 per person excluding LATAM flights (around £1,000 return from London to Stanley).
-A single supplement will apply if applicable.
+Group size is only a maximum of 6.
+Cost £tbc per person excluding LATAM flights via Sao Paulo in Brazil.
+A single supplement of £tbc will apply if applicable.

 For further general information on the Falkland Islands see www.falklandislands.com